SteveJayH/tiftool/README.md

 ### Stack object

 Main concept of tiftool is **Stack object**.
-This object carries your 3d data from .tif file as 'torch.Tensor' or 'numpy.ndarray'.
+This object is a :rocket:, carries your 3d data from .tif file as 'torch.Tensor' or 'numpy.ndarray'.
 By using stack object, you can conduct numerous processes; MIP(Maximum Intensity Projection), Find center z-plane, etc. This package is made to help research, Fluorescent Microscopy(WideField, XLFM(eXtended field of view LFM), etc).

 ### HyperStack object